projectara/nuttx/apps/examples/README.txt

   the NXFLAT format and installed in a ROMFS file system.
 At run time, each program in the ROMFS file system is executed.
 Requires CONFIG_NXFLAT.

-examples/nximage
-^^^^^^^^^^^^^^^^

-  This is a simple example that just puts the NuttX logo image in the center of the display.
-This only works for RGB23 (888), RGB16 (656), RGB8 (332), and 8-bit greyscale for now.

-    CONFIG_NSH_BUILTIN_APPS -- Build the NXIMAGE example as a "built-in" that can be executed from the NSH command line CONFIG_EXAMPLES_NXIMAGE_VPLANE -- The plane to select from the frame- buffer driver for use in the test.
-Default: 0 CONFIG_EXAMPLES_NXIMAGE_DEVNO - The LCD device to select from the LCD driver for use in the test: Default: 0 CONFIG_EXAMPLES_NXIMAGE_BPP -- Pixels per pixel to use.
-Valid options include 8, 16, and 24.
-Default is 16.
-    CONFIG_EXAMPLES_NXIMAGE_XSCALEp5, CONFIG_EXAMPLES_NXIMAGE_XSCALE1p5,
-    CONFIG_EXAMPLES_NXIMAGE_XSCALE2p0 -- The logo image width is 160 columns.
-      One of these may be defined to rescale the image horizontally by .5, 1.5, or 2.0.
-    CONFIG_EXAMPLES_NXIMAGE_YSCALEp5, CONFIG_EXAMPLES_NXIMAGE_YSCALE1p5,
-    CONFIG_EXAMPLES_NXIMAGE_YSCALE2p0 -- The logo image height is 160 rows.
-      One of these may be defined to rescale the image vertically by .5, 1.5, or 2.0.
-    CONFIG_EXAMPLES_NXIMAGE_GREYSCALE -- Grey scale image.
-Default: RGB.
-    CONFIG_EXAMPLES_NXIMAGE_EXTERNINIT - The driver for the graphics device on this platform requires some unusual initialization.
-This is the for, for example, SPI LCD/OLED devices.
-If this configuration is selected, then the platform code must provide an LCD initialization function with a prototype like:

-      #ifdef CONFIG_NX_LCDDRIVER
-      FAR struct lcd_dev_s *up_nxdrvinit(unsigned int devno);
-      #else
-      FAR struct fb_vtable_s *up_nxdrvinit(unsigned int devno);
-      #endif

-    How was that run-length encoded image produced?

-    a.
-I used GIMP output the image as a .c file.
-    b.
-I added som C logic to palette-ize the RGB image in the GIMP .c file
-    c.
-Then I add some simple run-length encoding to palette-ized image.

-    But now there is a tool that can be found in the NxWidgets package at NxWidgets/tools/bitmap_converter.py that can be used to convert any graphics format to the NuttX RLE format.

-    NOTE: As of this writing, most of the pixel depth, scaling options, and combinations thereof have not been tested.

 examples/nxtext
 ^^^^^^^^^^^^^^^